neldevfull/django_api/README.md

 * Django: 1.9
 * Environment: GNU/Linux

-## The project is divided into none steps
+## The project is divided into nine steps

 ### Step Zero or prepare to walk